apache/druid/docs/querying/tips-good-queries.md

 ## Investigate query performance

-If your queries are running slower than anticipated, you can use the following tools to investigate query performance issues.
+If your queries run slower than anticipated, you can use the following tools to investigate query performance issues.

 ### Analyze query metrics